 The Wisconsin Technology Council is the science and technology advisor to the Governor and the Legislature.
 Launched in 2001, the Tech Council was created by a bipartisan act of the governor and the Legislature.
 It is an independent, non-profit and non-partisan board with members from tech companies, venture capital firms, higher education, research institutions, government and law.

 The Tech Council has three main functions:

-, a community-based organization dedicated to fostering innovation and entrepreneurship.
+2) It serves an important in-state networking role through the Innovation Network, a membership arm that is dedicated to fostering innovation and entrepreneurship.
 It also works with other statewide and local affiliates.
 And it provides out-of-state networking through its “I-Q Corridor” activities and other events.

 3) It serves as an economic catalyst through programs such as: